My 2022 Volvo XC90 Review

 Really Volvo?
 It feels to me as if there are no actual car people and die hard Volvo people in management anymore only trendy people pushing this culture.
 It feels to me like Volvo management's focus is trying to be ultra trendy along with virtue signaling so hard about things when going electric is just really mainly trading pollution from internal combustion engines to power plants while not solving any issue in my opinion where they should have and could have also just really focused on more fuel efficient standard powertrain duh!

 I am NOT even an engineer and I have several easy ways that would not even cost Volvo anything without changing much I think could yield 3-5MPG which I believe would be same or better than driving Volvo hybrids as normal vehicles.
-Yes of course hybrid would be higher if you drive in pure fully electric mode but think about the additional pollution from producing the additional batteries.
+Yes of course hybrid would be higher if you drive in pure fully electric mode but just think about the additional parts and batteries being manufactured and added to the vehicle and pollution from producing all these additional parts.
 Then the added weight making vehicles less efficient and how batteries will eventually degrade just turning into less efficient vehicles in my opinion.

 It feels like the people pushing this are naive children.